Last updated: March 6, 2026

 The trading rules:

-• Identify the range: The Keltner Channel must be horizontal and relatively narrow.
+• Market Condition: The Keltner Channel must be flat and horizontal.

 6. The pros and cons of the Keltner Channel